 HyperText Markup Language is used by web servers, and browsers to describe a Web page.
 Apart from that, it also embeds hyperlinked resources and scripts which are all rendered.

+Creating your First Webpage with ASP.NET

+Actions: Create ASP.NET webpage project and add a h1 tag.